CrackTheCode016/intro-to-rust-workshop/README.md

 This project is a workspace, primarily so that we can explain what one is.
 It doesn't use it in any meaningful way yet, but it's a place to keep all of our crates.

 - `scratchpad` - where you will do the majority of your work
-- `factory` - an implemented version of what is covered in the workshop
+- `factory` - an implemented version of what is covered in the workshop (cheat sheet basically)

 ## Story: The Factory